An SO(3)-monopole cobordism formula relating Donaldson and Seiberg-Witten invariants: Outline of the argument

 such that the diagram

 commutes and such that

-The diagram \eqref{eq:IntroOverlapCD} is used to define the space of {\em global splicing data\/} as a pushout of the spaces of local splicing data $\Gl(\Si)$.
-Once this is accomplished, the result of the argument is largely a formal accounting of choices of cohomology classes with compact support and a use of the familiar pullback-pushforward technique.
+Moreover, the upwards and downwards overlap maps, $\rho^u_{\Si,\Si'}$ and $\rho^d_{\Si,\Si'}$, are both fiber bundle maps.
+The diagram \eqref{eq:IntroOverlapCD} is then used to define the space of {\em global splicing data\/} as a pushout of the spaces of local splicing data, $\Gl(\Si)$.
+Once this is accomplished, the rest of the computation of the intersection number \eqref{eq:IntroIntersectionExpression} is largely a formal accounting of choices of cohomology classes with compact support and a use of the familiar pullback-pushforward technique.